The Nikon D3 in 2025 ~ Photos & Thoughts

-Back in December 2023, I ‘side-graded’ from a Pentax K5 to a Nikon D3.
+In December 2023, I upgraded from a Pentax K5 to a Nikon D3.
 With the K5, I used either a 35mm macro limited lens or a 77mm 1.8 limited.
-The K5 deteriorated gradually.
+The K5 had deteriorated gradually.

 What I use the Nikon D3 for in 2024

-When I got the camera, I was primarily interested in macro photography of vintage vacuum tubes (valves in British English) for tube amplifier.
+When I got the camera, I was primarily interested in macro photography of vintage tubes for a blog post about a Leben tube amplifier that you can see below.

-This branched out into the ‘Objects for an Ideal Home‘ series which started when I brought the D3 with me on summer vacation to Northern coasts of Denmark – where I did several photos of sea urchins..
+This evolved into the ‘Objects for an Ideal Home‘ series which started when I took the D3 with me on a summer vacation to the northern coasts of Denmark where I photographed sea urchins.

 The Nikon D3 above is pictured on top of the Japanese pressing of John Coltrane’s ‘Love Supreme’ album mounted with a Carl Zeiss Milvus f/2 macro lens.